flowsa/codingtest/README.md

 This is a test to review knowledge and understanding of basic API principles.

+Click "use this template" and "create a new repository" in Github.

 ## Brief

 This is an API for a todo list application, but we've a couple issues we need to resolve.
 We have a test suite but some of the tests are failing: